-Which leads me into my next statement; I really can’t wait to refinish my dining room table.
-I haven’t liked the finish since the guy who built it walked it through my front door.
-Now that my courage is sufficiently fed after painting the orange brick wall I think I can tackle the orange dining room table without fear of any post traumatic episodes.
+Which leads me into my next statement; last year I proclaimed I was going to refinish my dining room table before Thanksgiving because I haven’t liked the finish since the guy who built it walked it through my front door.
+Now that my courage is sufficiently fed after painting the orange brick wall and refinishing my orange pine floors so they don’t have orange in them anymore, I think I can tackle the orange dining room table without fear of any post traumatic episodes.
 If I down a glass of whiskey beforehand I might even think it’s fun.

 Thanksgiving Centrepiece Ideas

 You can copy these ideas exactly as is, or you can just use them for inspiration.
 In case you were worried there were rules to this post and I was going to knock on your door Thanksgiving evening asking to inspect your centrepiece, I am not.
 Do whatever you want, I will not judge.
 Mainly because I won’t be able to actually see it.